Mass Marketing Fraud and scams are not new.

-As an example, in the 1920′s, the Ponzi scheme (bogus investment swindle) was a notorious way to bilk individuals from their savings.
+As an example, in the 1920’s, the Ponzi scheme (bogus investment swindle) was a notorious way to bilk individuals from their savings.
 However, the idea of that specific scam goes back earlier, to 1857, when Charles Dickens described it in his novel Little Dorrit.
-The recent example of Bernie Madoff, operator of the largest Ponzi scheme in history, is testament that old ideas can be given a fresh suit to steal from people anew.
+Back in 2008, Bernie Madoff became the operator of the largest Ponzi scheme in history, a testament that old ideas can be given a fresh suit to steal from people anew.

 Of course criminal behavior goes back much earlier than Charles Dickens depicts.
 One of the Ten Commandments (“You shall not steal”) is indicative of how long criminal acts have been problematic to Mankind.

 Nowadays, a modern way for criminals to put on a new suit is by cloaking themselves behind the Internet.